How to Add Social Media Icons to an Email Signature

 "This is such a great point about user onboarding.
 We found that adding a personalized video welcome on day one increased our activation rate by nearly 15%.
 I think your team's focus on checklist-style onboarding is an excellent way to guide users to that 'aha!' moment."

 After you've "warmed up" your prospect by engaging with them, it's time to send the connection request.
 The goal here is simple: get it accepted.
 It is not the time to make a sale.
+For more details on this process, see our guide on how to connect with someone on LinkedIn.

 Always, always, always add a personal note.
 Here are a few scripts you can adapt: